VladChira/home-server/README.md

 The docker containers are "informally" organized in stacks.
 I've tried to deploy all services pertaining to a larger category in a single ``docker-compose.yaml`` file, but I wish I used a better abstraction (see Portainer section below).

-A Manager API tries to centralize all indirect interactions between services (i.e. situations where the user must intervene in the interaction), and a NextJS dashboard exposes these interactions in a single place.
+The Manager API tries to centralize all indirect interactions between services (i.e. situations where the user must intervene in the interaction), and a NextJS dashboard exposes these interactions in a single place.

 To keep track of the services I have deployed, I also wrote a super simple Software Catalog (more details in its own section).